thedatasnok/idata2304-iot-project/docs/brainstorm.md

 The case can for instance be a Raspberry Pi that is used to control the gas price displays at a gas station.

+This can help indicate if the device has flaws such as broken fans or equiv.

 ## Room temperature compliance / Greenhouse